rindrajosia/laravel/README.md

 ## Learning Laravel

-In this branch, I work on asset by :
+In this branch, I create my first table by :
-- installing all dependencies via npm install
-- install tailwind via npm install -D tailwindcss
-- generate a tailwind.config.js file via npx tailwindcss init
-- generate a tailwind.config.js file via npx tailwindcss init
-- add each of Tailwind's "layers" to resources/css/app.css
-- compile Tailwind
+- using php artisan make:model Post -m
+- migrating it using php artisan migrate ou php artisan migrate:refresh

 ## Build With

 - PHP